 How to Harvest Garlic

 Just be careful not to expose any of the cloves.

-Braiding and hanging garlic is a good way to keep it, but don’t hang it in the kitchen, where it will be in bright light.
-You could also store your garlic in a mesh bag or dish.
+Keep your garlic in a cool (32-40 F) dark place where it will still get some air circulation.
+Braiding and hanging garlic is a good way to keep it, but don’t hang it in the kitchen, where it will be exposed to bright light.
+You can also store garlic in a mesh bag or dish.

-Hardneck varieties may dry out, sprout or go soft within 2-4 months.
-Keeping hardnecks at 32 degrees F sometimes helps them survive for up to 7 months without deteriorating.
+Softneck varieties of garlic can be stored for six to eight months.
+Check periodically to make sure it is not going soft or sprouting.
+Hardneck varieties may dry out, sprout or go soft within two to four months.
+Keeping hardnecks at 32 F sometimes helps them survive for up to seven months without deteriorating.

 Don't bother saving smaller bulbs; small bulbs result in small cloves.
 Store bulbs for replanting at room temperature, with a fairly high humidity, so they don't dry out.